vsg-dev/VulkanSceneGraph/README.md

 * [Vulkan Tutorial](https://vulkan-tutorial.com/)  ported as [vsgFramework/applications/vsgdraw](https://github.com/robertosfield/vsgFramework/blob/master/applications/vsgdraw/vsgdraw.cpp)
 * Version of vsgdraw using vkPushConstants [vsgFramework.applications/vsgpushconstants](https://github.com/robertosfield/vsgFramework/blob/master/applications/vsgpushconstants/vsgpushconstants.cpp)
 * [vulkan_minimal_compute](https://github.com/Erkaman/vulkan_minimal_compute) tutorial ported to VSG [vsgFramework/applications/vsgcompute](https://github.com/robertosfield/vsgFramework/blob/master/applications/vsgcompute/vsgcompute.cpp)

-## Using the VSG within your own projects

-The project is currently a prototype that is undergoing continuous development so it isn't recommend to use as base for long term software development.
-At this point it's available for developers who want to test the bleeding edge and provide feedback on it's fitness for purpose.

-To assist with setting up software to work with the VSG we provided [FindVSG.cmake](https://github.com/robertosfield/VulkanSceneGraphPrototype/blob/master/CMakeModules/FindVSG.cmake), [FindGLFW.cmake](https://github.com/robertosfield/VulkanSceneGraphPrototype/blob/master/CMakeModules/FindGLFW.cmake) and [FindVulkan.cmake](https://github.com/robertosfield/VulkanSceneGraphPrototype/blob/master/CMakeModules/FindVulkan.cmake) within the [VullkanSceneGraphPrototype/CMakeModules](https://github.com/robertosfield/VulkanSceneGraphPrototype/tree/master/CMakeModules) directory.
-Feel free to copy these into your own project.

-Within your CMake CMakeLists.txt script to find the VSG related dependencies you'll need to add:

-   find_package(VSG)
-   find_package(GLFW)
-   find_package(Vulkan)

-To select C++17 compilation you'll need:

-    set(CMAKE_CXX_STANDARD 17)
-    set(CMAKE_CXX_STANDARD_REQUIRED ON)
-    set(CMAKE_CXX_EXTENSIONS OFF)

-To link your lib/application to required dependnecies you'll need:

-    target_link_libraries(mytargetname VSG::VSG GLFW::GLFW Vulkan::Vulkan)

-This will tell CMAke to set up all the appropriate include paths, libs and any definitions (such as the VSG_SHARED_LIBRARY #define that is required under Windows with shared library builds to select the correct declspec().)